Skip to Main Content

 Luis Alvarez/GettyImages; Illustration by Hunter Newton/Bankrate

-2024 is the year you’re finally going to fulfill your dream of launching your own business or proactively growing the one you already have.
 The new year is an exciting time, full of promise and possibilities.
+Perhaps this is the year you’re finally going to fulfill your dream of launching your own business or proactively growing the one you already have.

 Despite the risks, there are many benefits to having your own business.
-You get to make your schedule and maintain independence, not to mention the unlimited financial rewards and the opportunity to be innovative in your field.
+You get to create your own schedule and maintain independence, not to mention the unlimited financial rewards and the opportunity to be innovative in your field.

-With the right strategy, you can overcome the challenges that keep many startup business owners from growing or succeeding, including funding and organization issues.
+With the right strategy, you can overcome the challenges, including funding and organization issues, that keep many startup business owners from growing or succeeding.
+Here are some of the most common mistakes small business owners make.

-As the old axiom goes, knowledge is power.
+As the old saying goes, knowledge is power.
 By understanding the most common errors made by other entrepreneurs, you can take action to avoid them.
-Here are the top four mistakes that new small business owners make when starting their small businesses.
+Here are the top five mistakes that new business owners make when starting their small businesses.

 1. Neglecting to make a business or marketing plan

 You may have a groundbreaking service or product, but it won’t matter unless others know about it.
-And word of mouth won’t cut it for most businesses.
-One of the first things you need to do when starting a business is develop a business plan with marketing in mind.
+And word-of-mouth won’t cut it for most businesses.
+One of the first things you need to do when starting a business is to develop a business plan with marketing in mind.

-For example, according to Bankrate’s 2023 Small Business Saturday Survey, 44 percent of small business holiday shoppers would shop online, while 51 percent would shop small businesses in person during the holiday season.
-Since customers are looking online to shop with their favorite small businesses during the holiday season, creating a strategy that incorporates online shopping would be a plus in customers’ eyes.
+For example, 61 percent of shoppers indicated that small businesses have an edge over large retailers when it comes to unique gift ideas and better customer service, according to Bankrate’s 2024 Small Business Saturday Survey.
+Since many customers are looking to shop with their favorite small businesses during the holiday season, creating a strategy that incorporates unique products and a quality shopping experience would be a plus in customers’ eyes.

 Research the market to stand out from competitors

 Be sure to conduct market research, too, to identify what gaps exist in your industry.
-Uber, for example, entered the market when there were already multiple transportation options.
-But it addressed the fact that there was no easy way to order on-demand transportation services.
+Uber, for example, entered the market when there were already multiple transportation options, but there wasn’t an easy way to order on-demand transportation services.
 Uber filled that gap.

-“Even in less innovative businesses, you can create a competitive advantage,” says Jackson.
+“Even in less innovative businesses, you can create a competitive advantage,” Jackson says.
 “Perhaps the norm for getting a product in the hands of customers is six weeks, and your business has systems in place to cut that time down to three weeks.
 That’s an advantage customers will appreciate.”

 2. Trying to do everything yourself